 Some people may be tempted to overlook the severe conditions preventive maintenance schedule in their 's owner's manual because of the word “severe.”
 But consider this: the most common form of severe conditions is stop-and-go driving, rush hour commuting or only driving your vehicle on short trips around the area.

 When a vehicle only makes trips under four miles/six kilometers, or under 10 miles/16 kilometers in freezing conditions, the engine doesn't get warm enough for condensation in the oil to evaporate.
 The result?
 You get oil sludge build-up.
 If your driving patterns are the same as any of the conditions that count as severe, you should be changing your oil more frequently under the severe conditions schedule.

-The team at Lube Town in Calgary can help you understand what type of oil to use in your vehicle and how it can affect your oil change schedule.
+The team at Lube Town in Alberta can help you understand what type of oil to use in your vehicle and how it can affect your oil change schedule.
 Some vehicles are filled with synthetic or synthetic-blend oil at the factory.
 The owner's manual will recommend that this oil continue to be used in the vehicle, and oil change intervals will be based on this type of oil.